GitHub integration overview

 If you want to push to the repository from your builds, you will need a deployment key with write access.
 See the below section for GitHub-specific instructions to create a deployment key.

-What is the difference between user keys and deploy keys?
+What is the difference between deploy keys and user keys?

-User keys and deploy keys are the only key types that GitHub supports.
+Deploy keys and user keys are the only key types that GitHub supports.
 Deploy keys are globally unique (for example, no mechanism exists to make a deploy key with access to multiple repositories) and user keys have no notion of scope separate from the user associated with them.

 To achieve fine-grained access to more than one repo, consider creating what GitHub calls a machine user.
 Give this user exactly the permissions your build requires, and then associate its user key with your project on CircleCI.

 If you need additional SSH keys to access other services, you can create additional keys by following the steps below.